tiloc/faiadashu/doc/sdc-capabilities.md

 #### help
 Display items with itemControl `help` are associated with the proper question and display a help dialog.

+#### supportLink
+Support links are recognized and visualized.
+The particular action behind them is determined through an integration point of the SDK.

 ![item_help](images/item_help.png)
 #### displayCategory
 `security` and `instructions` are supported.